 As another Labour MP (and former health minister), Ashley Dalton, said to the Guardian yesterday: “We have debated this deeply divisive and flawed Bill for over a year, and supporters have refused to listen or to make the necessary changes.
 We should not be using more of our limited time and political capital on something that simply isn’t safe or a priority for the people who put us in power.”

 Furthermore, as noted on this blog in April, unlike Leadbeater, who benefited from a two-year parliamentary session, Edwards will have only one year to get her PMB through Parliament.
-And there is little if any reason to think opponents of her PMB in the House of Lords will be persuaded by her bold assertion that “it is a fundamental democratic principle that the elected chamber, the House of Commons, should decide what does and does not become law in this country.”
+And there is little if any reason to think opponents of her PMB in the House of Lords will be cowed by her legally illiterate assertion that “it is a fundamental democratic principle that the elected chamber, the House of Commons, should decide what does and does not become law in this country.”

 Whatever, Edwards and the 19 other lucky ‘winners’ of the PMB Ballot will present their Bills to the House of Commons on Wednesday.